 You can then contact these websites and ask them if they’d be willing to publish a guest post written by you.
 You can also use other keywords when looking for a website that you can partner with.
 For example, you can type the keyword + “submit a guest post” to find websites that accept guest posts.

 - My Blog Guest.
 Consider joining a community of bloggers at My Blog Guest.
 You can sign up for free and look for blog pages that accept guest posts.
-There you can also find other guest bloggers who you can invite to write posts for your website.

 Focus on the Right Partners